The U.S. Professional Services Industry

 The world’s leading professional services companies locate in the United States to serve the large and dynamic U.S. corporate sector.
 The United States features a transparent, stable regulatory environment, strong intellectual property rights protection and enforcement, and a reliable judicial system.
 Together with a highly skilled workforce and intellectual leadership from the boardroom to the classroom, the United States generates a greater and more stable demand for professional services than any other country.

-Legal services: Legal services generated $240.3 billion in revenue during 2010.
+Legal services: Legal services generated $270.6 billion in revenue during 2012.
 Firms in this sector provided a variety of legal services including litigation support, general corporate services, plaintiff and defense work for individuals and companies, patent agent services, paralegal services, and process serving services.
-The subsector is highly fragmented with the 50 largest firms accounting for less than 15 percent of total revenue.